jwallwork23/adapt_utils/README.md

 ### Publications

-Below are listed publications which use `adapt_utils`, along with the corresponding code versions and the test cases considered in those works.
+Listed below are publications which use `adapt_utils`, along with the corresponding code versions and the test cases considered in those works.
 BibTeX formatted references are also available in `docs/publications.bib`.
 The specific versions of Firedrake and Thetis used for each publication are also shown below and can be downloaded from the corresponding links.
 To install a specific